November 2002 (Part 1)

 My sifu told me an occasion when he had a friendly discussion with an old Shaolin master on kungfu matters.
 While talking the old master moved his palm against some pieces of paper which happened to be hanging down from a string many feet away, causing the paper to flutter, although there was no wind in the room.
 “Old master,” my sifu exclaimed, “you have attained a very high level in your Strike-Across-Space Palm.”

 While praising him, my sifu, who was sitting a few feet from the old master, moved his index finger in circles in front of him.
 “Young master,” the old master said, “your One-Finger Zen is not bad either.”
 He had felt my sifu's force.
 (Strike-Across-Space Palm and One-Finger Zen are two very advanced arts which can be used to injure opponents from a distance without physical contact.
-Together with Shaolin Marvelous Fist, they are regarded as the “three ultimate martial arts”.)
+Together with Shaolin Marvelous Fist, they are regarded as the “three ultimate martial arts of Shaolin”.)

 In our school, “One-Finger Shooting Zen” is the main method to train for the art of One-Finger Zen.
-One-Finger Zen is often used in tim-mak, where a master can disable an opponent by using a finger to strike the latter's energy point.
-Tim-mak can be very deadly, and therefore is used only when necessary.
+One-Finger Zen is often used in tim-mark, where a master can disable an opponent by using a finger to strike the latter's energy point.
+Tim-mark can be very deadly, and therefore is used only when necessary.
 My sifu told me that in all his fights, he had used it only once.
 His opponent was like a bull, much bigger-sized and stronger than him, and was very aggressive.
 But by just striking his index finger at the opponent's vital point at the base of his throat, the opponent collapsed with white foam coming out of his mouth.
 My sifu had to administer chi kung therapy to revive him.

 A few years ago when Dr Kay visited me with his family, I brought them to see my sifu.
 My sifu, Kay and I were talking, while Kay's daughter, Gillian, practiced some kungfu movements.
 My sifu then went over to explain some finer points to her, gently tapping her between her collar bones.
 Then he returned to us to resume our conversation.
 Later Gillian told us that that apparently gentle touch sent an electric shock down her body, causing excruciating pain, and she almost collapsed.
-But none of us was aware at that time of the intense effect the apparently gentle touch had caused.

 I could understand how excruciating the pain was.
 Many years ago when I was learning from my sifu, he gently poked at my abdomen with his index finger to show me One-Finger Zen.
 The apparently gentle poke penetrated the Golden Bell I was trained in, and I felt a sharp pain.